zacharyfmarion/design-checklist/README.md

 ## Setting Up

-To get started, first clone the backend, found [here](https://github.com/wellxchen/SonarQube-Web-plugin).
-Run `node server.js` in the server directory to start the backend.
+To get started, first clone and set up the backend, found [here](https://github.com/wellxchen/SonarQube-Web-Backend).
 In this repo, first run `npm install` or `yarn`.
 Then run `npm start` or `yarn start` in the root of the project.
 This should open a web browser that will live reload when changes are made to the application.
 I'm using antd as the component framework, just to mix things up.